 Dr. Wallen moved to Morpeth in 1844.
 He subsequently practiced medicine in Ridgetown and Dresden before settling in Chatham.

 Dr. Wallen married Sarah Coburn on the 7th of August, 1845.
 Sarah was born on the 29th of November 1824 in Beamsville, Ontario.
 Her parents were Eliphalet Coburn and the former Alathea Robinson.

 Dr. and Mrs. Wallen had 3 children; Alathea, Edward and James.
 Mrs. Wallen was active in the Maccabee’s Club.

-Initially Dr. Wallen and his family lived near the Town Line between Howard and Harwich Twp, Kent County.
+Initially Dr. Wallen and his family lived near the Town Line between Howard and Harwich Twp, Chatham-Kent.
 By 1854, the family was living on Adelaide Street in Chatham.

 Dr. Wallen died on the 18th of January, 1863 and he was buried at Maple Leaf Cemetery in Chatham.
 After the death of her husband, Mrs. Wallen supported herself by teaching music.
 She died on the 1st of September 1910, in Blenheim.
 She was buried beside her husband at Maple Leaf Cemetery.

 *His daughter Mary Teeple Wallen married Harvey Morris and their son, Dr. Wallen K. Morris became a doctor.
 He practiced in Detroit Michigan until his death on the 16th of Mary, 1928 at the age of 44.